Menu

 What should a potential sponsor review before reaching out?

-A serious sponsor should review the family mission, the featured event structure, the current partner page, and the visible share model first.
+A serious sponsor should review the family mission, the featured event structure, the current partner page, and the visible support-share structure first.
 That makes the conversation more concrete and reduces confusion about what role is actually being discussed.

 What should a supporter do if a legacy method and a newer public page seem to say slightly different things?

-Treat the main public campaign pages as the current narrative and use the campaign team to resolve any uncertainty before sending support.
-The legacy page exists to preserve the older routes, not to override current public context.
+Treat the main Lift4Love campaign pages as the clearest guide and use the campaign team to resolve any uncertainty before sending support.
+The legacy page exists to preserve the older routes, not to override the renewed support structure.

 Why does the site keep showing the featured event even on other pages?

-Because the featured event is the current public organizing frame for the campaign.
-It ties together the family story, the beneficiary structure, the sponsor logic, and the visible support path in one concrete example.
+Because the featured event gives the campaign a concrete organizing frame.
+It ties together the family story, the beneficiary structure, the sponsor logic, and the visible support path in one example people can understand.

 Why does Lift4Love still preserve older materials if the site has been redesigned?